crislanarafael/ElectronSampleApp/README.md

-# System Info App using Electron JS
+# System Info App using Electron JS :computer:

 I created a desktop app using Electron JS that displays my system information and packaged it as an executable for people to use.